Homology of $\GL_n$ over infinite fields outside the stability range: The homology of general linear groups and Milnor Lg -groups

 where $\alpha_1(\diag(a,b, A))=\diag(b,a,A)$ and $\alpha_2=\inc$.

 The exactness of the above complex was known for $n=3$ \cite[Corollary~3.5]{mirzaii-2008} and $n=4$ \cite[Theorem~2]{mirzaii2008}.
-Recently Galatius, Kupers and Randal-Williams have proved, by completely new and interesting methods, that this complex is exact and proved Suslin's injectivity conjecture for $r=n-1$.
+Recently Galatius, Kupers and Randal-Williams have proved, by completely new and interesting methods, that this complex is indeed exact.
+Thus they proved Suslin's injectivity conjecture for $r=n-1$.